NeoDevX/USA-States-and-Cities.Json/README.md

 ## 👋 About Me

 Hi!
-I’m **xcyborgoders** — a coder with an old-school mindset and a modern twist.
+I’m **NeoDevX** — a coder with an old-school mindset and a modern twist.

 I love building projects that are simple, efficient, and useful for real people.